6 JANUARY 2017 Greg Wright, The Yorkshire Post

 “Until recently, it has been impossible to store and process such massive and diverse data sets.”

-The University of Sheffield’s Center for Computational Imaging & Simulation Technologies in Biomedicine has started to analyse this data with WANdisco’s Active Transactional Data Replication technology.
+The University of Sheffield’s Center for Computational Imaging & Simulation Technologies in Biomedicine has started to analyse this data with WANdisco’s Active Data Replication technology.

 This enables large volumes of data to be moved between eight different cloud providers, so it can be analysed by more than 950 applications.
 The data is then used in a series of computer platforms available throughout the EU.